-In tended Learning Outcomes Teaching and Learning Methods How Demonstrated Pla Placement Preparation 1 and 2 1.
-Select appropriate resources for researching/securing placement opportunities Students are provided with dedicated and timetabled sessions to prepare to search a secure a year in industry.
-Formative module feedback through session tasks and exercises Problem solving classes, Masterclasses, Career development programmes, Independent research.
-2. Explain the process for applying for and securing a relevant placement Students are provided with dedicated and timetabled sessions to prepare to search and secure a year in industry.
-Formative module feedback through session tasks and exercises Problem solving classes, Masterclasses, Career development programmes, Independent research.
-3. Construct effective applications for placement opportunities Students are provided with dedicated and timetabled sessions to prepare to search and secure a year in industry.
-Formative module feedback through session tasks and exercises Problem solving classes, Masterclasses, Career development programmes, Independent research.
-4. Recognise suitable plans for transitioning into a placement Students are provided with dedicated and timetabled sessions to prepare to search and secure a year in industry.
-Formative module feedback through session tasks and exercises Problem solving classes, Masterclasses, Career development programmes, Independent research.
-Or n Placement 1.
-Apply the theoretical and practical aspects of the material studied at the University and demonstrate the personal and professional skills necessary for your role within the Students undertake a minimum of 9 months experience in the workplace.
-Project supervision, independent research Completion of Monthly Reflective Journals to record skills development, major achievements, key areas of work, learning points and challenges overcome. organisation.
+Intended Lea arning Outcomes Teaching and Learning Methods How Demonstrated On Placemen t practical a material s University demonstr personal a ate the and professional essary for your Students undertake a minimum of 9 months experience in the workplace.
+Project supervision, independent research Completion of Monthly Reflective Journals to record skills development, major achievements, key areas of work, learning points and challenges overcome. organisati Assessed by a Placement Portfolio, comprising of a Reflective Summary, Professional Development Plan, and Updated CV (excluded from word count) to formally assess on a pass or fail basis.
+Formative feedback during a Placement Visit (in person or via Skype) from Placement Provider and Placement Tutor regarding reflection on skills development, areas of strength and weakness and contribution to the workplace.
+Developm considerir Students undertake a minimum of 9 months experience in the workplace.
+Completion of Monthly Reflective Journals to record skills development, major achievements, key areas of areas and motivations for your next step Project supervision, independent research work, learning points and challenges overcome.
 Assessed by a Placement Portfolio, comprising of a Reflective Summary, Professional Development Plan, and Updated CV (excluded from word count) to formally assess on a pass or fail basis.
 Formative feedback during a Placement Visit (in person or via Skype) from Placement Provider and Placement Tutor regarding reflection on skills development, areas of strength and weakness and contribution to the workplace.
-2. Compose a Professional Development Plan considering your strengths, development areas and motivations for your next step Students undertake a minimum of 9 months experience in the workplace.
+3. Modify your CV to include the skills and experience you have gained through your significant experience gained in the past 12 months.
+Students undertake a minimum of 9 months experience in the workplace.
 Project supervision, independent research Completion of Monthly Reflective Journals to record skills development, major achievements, key areas of work, learning points and challenges overcome.
-Assessed by a Placement Portfolio, comprising of a Reflective Summary, Professional Development Plan, and Updated CV (excluded from word count) to formally assess on a pass or fail basis.
-Formative feedback during a Placement Visit (in person or via Skype) from Placement Provider and Placement Tutor regarding reflection on skills development, areas of strength and weakness and contribution to the workplace.
-Students undertake a minimum 3.
-Modify your CV to Completion of Monthly of 9 months experience in the include the skills and Reflective Journals to record experience you have workplace. skills development, major gained through your achievements, key areas of significant experience work, learning points and Project supervision, independent gained in the past 12 challenges overcome. research months.
 Assessed by a Placement Portfolio, comprising of a Reflective Summary, Professional Development Plan, and Updated CV (excluded from word count) to formally assess on a pass or fail basis.
 Formative feedback during a Placement Visit (in person or via Skype) from Placement Provider and Placement Tutor regarding reflection on skills development, areas of strength and weakness and contribution to the workplace.